 Investment advisory services charge a percentage of assets under management on a quarterly forward basis.
-A retail investor pays for transaction costs, custodial fees, account maintenance fees, possible sales charges related to mutual funds and variable annuities, elective premium product service fees and other transactions fees such as 12b-1s and product level fees.
-The more assets there are in a retail investor's advisory account, the more a retail investor will pay in fees, and the firm may therefore have an incentive to encourage the retail investor to increase the assets in his or her account.
+You pay for transaction costs, custodial fees, account maintenance fees, possible sales charges relate to mutual funds and variable annuities, elective premium product service fees and other transactions fees such as 12B-1s and product level fees.
+These fees can be negotiated with the registered investment advisers directly.
+The more assets there are in your advisory account, the more you will pay in fees, and the firm may therefore have an incentive to encourage you to increase the assets in your account.

-You will pay fees and costs whether you make or lose money on your investments.
+You will pay management fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.